-Nonlinear Control and Servo Systems Laboratory Exercise 3 Optimal Control of Pendulum on Cart Pontus Giselsson Department of Automatic Control Lund University Created: Spring 2008 Latest update: February 21, 2011
+Nonlinear Control and Servo Systems Laboratory Exercise 3 Optimal Control of Pendulum on Cart Created: 2008 by Pontus Giselsson Latest update: December 13, 2014

-Revised by Björn Olofsson, Spring 2011 1.
-Introduction This laboratory exercise addresses optimal control applied to a free swinging pendulum that is attached to a cart.
+1. Introduction This laboratory exercise addresses optimal control applied to a free swinging pendulum that is attached to a cart.
 The laboration consists of three parts.
 The first part is on time optimal control of the cart.
 The second and third parts deal with time optimal control of the pendulum and cart together.
 In all three parts, the task will be to move the cart along the track in as short time as possible.
 The system should start and stop at rest and we have limited control actuation.
 Important!
 There are 5 assignments in the lab.
 Number 1, 2, 4 and 5 have home assignment parts, which you will have to do before the lab.
 The files you need for the lab can be downloaded from the course homepage.
-Start Matlab by typing matlab -nodesktop or just matlab in the terminal and initialize the lab by running the script pend_init.m in Matlab.
+Initialize the lab by running the script pend init.m in Matlab.
 2. Modeling of a Pendulum on a Cart 2.1 System description The system consists of a cart that is driven by a DC-motor and a free swinging pendulum that is attached to the cart.
 The system will be controlled by a cascaded controller, see Figure 1.
 The outer controllers, C_2 in Figure 1, that will be designed during the lab with different control objectives in mind, will use the acceleration reference to the inner loop as its control signal.
 We will use both feedback and feedforward control during the lab.

-Figure 1 Control architechture

-2.2 Nonlinear Model

-The inner loop in Figure 1 consists of a cascade of a current loop and a PI-controlled velocity/acceleration loop.
-Without going into details the resulting cart dynamics can be modeled as a double integrator from acceleration reference a{ref} to cart position p, that is

-$$P = \frac{1}{s^2} A{rej}$$

-We are interested in the velocity and the position of the cart.
+Figure 1 Control architechture 2.2 Nonlinear Model The inner loop in Figure 1 consists of a cascade of a current loop and a PI-controlled velocity/acceleration loop.
+Without going into details the resulting cart dynamics can be modeled as a double integrator from acceleration reference a{ref} to cart position p, that is $$P = \frac{1}{s^2} a{ref}$$ We are intereseted in the velocity and the position of the cart.
 To create a state space model of the cart we introduce position, p, as one state, and velocity, \dot{p} , as the other state.
-If we introduce

-$$x = (p \ \dot{p})^T$$

-the state equation becomes

-$$\dot{x} = A_c x + B_c a{ref} = \begin{pmatrix} 0 & 1 \\ 0 & 0 \end{pmatrix} x + \begin{pmatrix} 0 \\ 1 \end{pmatrix} a{ref}$$
+If we introduce $$x = (p \ \dot{p})^T$$ the state equation becomes $$\dot{x} = A_c x + B_c a{ref} = \begin{pmatrix} 0 & 1 \\ 0 & 0 \end{pmatrix} x + \begin{pmatrix} 0 \\ 1 \end{pmatrix} a{ref} \tag{1}$$ A pendulum model is most easily obtained using Lagrange mechanics.

-(1)

-A pendulum model is most easily obtained using Lagrange mechanics.